 A 99 Ice Cream Cone is a favorite summertime treat in Ireland.
 Loved by all, both young and old, soft serve ice cream in Ireland is the best in the world in my book.

-Soft, creamy, delicious ice cream is swirled on top of a wafer cone and topped with a flake, a crumbly stick of Irish milk chocolate.
+Soft, creamy, delicious, vanilla flavour ice cream is swirled on top of a wafer cone and topped with a milk chocolate flake bar, a crumbly stick of chocolate.

 Ice Cream Replicas Outside Shops in Ireland